Transmission of SARs-CoV-2

 Providing a rapid summary and evaluation of relevant data on the transmission of SARS-CoV-2, reporting important policy implications and highlighting areas of urgently needed research.

 Our multidisciplinary team has considerable expertise in evidence synthesis and the evaluation of acute respiratory infections.
-Carl Heneghan and Tom Jefferson lead the research and have worked together for over a decade having been authors of the Tamiflu reviews.
-Both are Clinical Editors for the Cochrane Acute Respiratory Infections Group.
+Carl Heneghan, Tom Jefferson and Annette Plüddemann lead the research and have worked together for over a decade, having been authors of the Tamiflu reviews.

 Transmission of SARS-CoV-2